Jacques Borel (businessman): Business career

-Borel was a pioneer of motorway restaurants, and his record for sales in one day was to 14,238 people at an outlet on the A6 in the summer.
+Borel targeted the growth of motorways in France in the late 1960s.
+Only 2% of French drivers stopped at restaurants in 1966, compared to 60% in the United States; the French preferred to pull over and have a picnic.
+He set up France's first motorway restaurant in 1969.
+His record for sales in one day was to 14,238 people at an outlet on the A6 in the summer.
 He said "the most difficult thing was not feeding all those holiday makers, but keeping the toilets clean".
-His investment company Jacques Borel International bought the 4-star hotel chain Sofitel, but its failure due to his lack of experience in the sector led to him being ousted by the board in 1977.
+By 1977, his company owned 850 restaurants, 37 hotels, 700 canteens inside large organisations, and had an annual revenue of $400 million.

+In 1975, Borel's investment company Jacques Borel International bought the 4-star hotel chain Sofitel from the Banque de Paris et des Pays-Bas.
+The deal led to the suicide of Sofitel chairman Marcel Aubert, a $10 million loss for Borel's company, and his statement that the bank had "proposed a marriage, but when I had married the girl I found she had a lover, suffered from tuberculosis and had already pawned her dowry", for which he apologised.
+He was ousted by the board in 1977.
+French newspaper Le Monde wrote "More American than the Americans he fell in the American style".

 After failed experiments in fast food in the United States, Mexico and Brazil, he returned to France and opened Jacques Borel Consultants in 1994, who successfully lobbied for a reduced value-added tax of 5.5% in French restaurants.
+He achieved VAT cuts in other European countries in the 21st century.

 Recognition

+Borel was known as the "Napoléon du prêt-à-manger" (Napoleon of ready-to-eat foods).
+For his role in fast food, newspaper France-Soir called him "public enemy number one".
 He was the inspiration for the character Jacques Tricatel in the 1976 French film The Wing or the Thigh (L'Aile ou la Cuisse), based on the confrontation between traditional French cuisine and fast food at the time.

-In 2008, Borel was made a Chevalier of the Legion of Honor.
+In 2008, Borel was made a knight of the Legion of Honour.